kaumudi766/terraformfirstproject/README.md

 6. Deploy a cluster of web servers
 7. Deploy a load balancer
 8. Clean up

-you should must read first this blog to know the steps properly:- Install Terraform and AWS account
+you should must read first this blog to know the steps properly:-

+*Install Terraform and AWS account (Video link is provided in comment of this task)
+* Deploy server and clean (Video link is provided in comment of this task)

 STEPS TO RUN THE CODE AFTER WE CONFIGURE AWS ACCOUNT ON OUR VIRTUAL M/C:- 1.Run terraform init command
      ~ terraform init